Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Soon the band was signed to a Phonogram Records subsidiary the Food label and 1986 would be the year that ZODIAC MINDWARP AND THE LOVE REACTION begin their campaign to dominate rock ‘n roll.
 It began in May that year, with the “Wild Child” single, recorded with Zodiac on vocals and guitar, Kid Chaos on bass, and Jake Le Mesurier on drums.
 The band’s name had already become a thing of high praise and acclaim among the denizens of the “Grebo” movement (or “Grebo rock”), a British musical subgenre incorporating influences from punk rock, electronic dance music, hip hop, and psychedelia.

 Though ZODIAC MINDWARP AND THE LOVE REACTION looked the part of the term’s earliest intended targets, as the word “grebo” was originally used as a slang term for bikers and rock music fans with long hair, the word was being re-fashioned to a “cleaner” look by the group Pop Will Eat Itself in 1986.
 They used it in song titles and soon it became a thing unto itself, a music genre sublet that in time would include such acts as Ned’s Atomic Dustbin, The Wonder Stuff, Scum Pups, Jesus Jones, and Gaye Bykers On Acid.
-Before ’86 is over, ZODIAC MINDWARP AND THE LOVE REACTION released the ‘High Priest Of Love‘ EP, which soon landed in the #1 slot of the U.K. Indie Chart.
+Before ’86 is over, ZODIAC MINDWARP AND THE LOVE REACTION released the ‘High Priest Of Love‘ EP, which soon landed in the #1 spot of the U.K. Indie Chart.

 Truth is, ZODIAC MINDWARP AND THE LOVE REACTION were pretty much the antitheses of the new Grebo look, a polar opposite to its colorful shorts and clean shaves.
 Zed & Co. opted for a more psychedelic, drug-addled, Mad Max-ian appearance, melded with the crosses, skulls, black leather, and sometimes even stormtrooper helmets.

 By the end of 1986, ZODIAC MINDWARP AND THE LOVE REACTION played the U.K.’s packed Reading Festival before thousands of fans.
 Not bad for a band that had their first gig at the 500-capacity Dingwalls in London less than a year before.
-Yes, it was evident that the band’s misanthropic imagery was not having an anti-social effect whatsoever and even more intriguing, their music and its lyrical contents were finding an audience.
+Yes, it was evident that the band’s misanthropic imagery was not having an anti-social effect whatsoever, and even more intriguing, their music and its lyrical contents were finding an audience.
 Chock full of flamboyant, chest-thumping proclamations derived from a raging libido, Mindwarp’s tongue-in-cheek ravings are pure camp, despite their often lascivious and misogynist tone.

 By the next year, the band had new blood in the form of lead guitarist Cobalt Stargazer (real name Geoff Bird), rhythm guitarist Flash Bastard (real name Jan Cyrka), and drummer Slam Thunderhide (real name Stephen Landrum).
 Also, bassist Kid Chaos had left to join another popular rising band, The Cult, so entered Trash D. Garbage (real name Paul Bailey).
 The band continued their ascension to sonic glory with more U.K. single releases in 1987, including “Prime Mover” and “Backseat Education“.